liushiliushi/FineMolTex/README.md

 # FineMolTex

-This is the official repository of KDD 2025 paper Advancing Molecular Graph-Text Pre-training via Fine-grained Alignment.
+This is the official repository of KDD 2025 paper *Advancing Molecular Graph-Text Pre-training via Fine-grained Alignment*.